Hooray! We’re going to Mexico!

 Packing List for Mexico – Sunglasses

 Important!
 Not just for the non-squinting factor but also because too much sun exposure can cause cataracts and cancer.
 You need good sunglasses with UV protective coating.
 Good sunglasses enhance colour, clarity and detail too.
+Definitely an excellent addition to a packing list for Cancun Mexico!

 I have a long, sad history with hats.
 Friends and family can attest to the frustration I’ve experienced when hat shopping over the years, and being repeatedly told that my melon was too big for their beautiful hats!
 Seriously, who has this problem but me?